zsviczian/obsidian-excalidraw-plugin/ea-scripts/ExcaliAI.md

     instruction: "Return a single message with the generated image prompt in a codeblock",
     blocktype: "image"
   },
+    "image-gen-silent": {
+    instruction: "Return a single message with the generated image prompt in a codeblock",
+    blocktype: "image-silent"
+  },
   "image-edit": {
     instruction: "",
     blocktype: "image"